rajivbishwokarma/Vitis-AI-Tutorials/README.md

 ### Current status

-1. Tested with Vitis AI 1.0
+1. Tested with Vitis AI 1.0 and 1.1

-2. Tested in hardware on ZCU102 (default) and ZCU104 boards
+2. Tested in hardware on ZCU102 (both Vitis AI 1.0 and 1.1) and ZCU104 boards (only with 1.0 on the cifar10)

-3. Date: 14 March 2020

-Any questions, comments or errors found - please email me directly: [Daniele Bagni](mailto:danieleb@xilinx.com)

 # Introduction